Mah1ndra/dependencyConfusion/README.md

-Dependency-check is tool used for finding any potential library project vulnerable to dependency confusion attack for the given project.
+DependencyConfusion is tool used for finding any potential library project vulnerable to dependency confusion attack for the given project.

 	Project with following lagnuages supported:
 	- Golang